 Definitions and Descriptions:

-If you are interested in taking a web course, you should be aware that certain skills are necessary to succeed in the mode of learning.
+If you are interested in taking a web course, you should be aware that certain skills are necessary to succeed in this mode of learning.
 You should possess fundamental computer and academic competencies, including:

 - Good reading and writing skills